Eat More Fiber-Rich Foods to Control Diabetes

 - Asian tubers

-If you want to manage diabetes, control blood sugar levels, or simply eat healthier, adding more fiber-rich foods to your diet is a good idea.
+If you want to manage diabetes, control blood sugar levels, or simply eat healthier, adding more fiber-rich foods to your diabetes diet is a good idea.

 How much fiber should you eat per day?
 Health experts recommend around 25 grams of fiber per day for women, and about 38 grams of fiber daily for men.